claranet/windows-audit/README.md

 ---------
 Scripts for auditing Windows Server 2003+ servers.

 These scripts will gather a vast array of information about one or many targeted Windows servers and serialise the information to disk.
 The scripts will then compile the data into an Excel spreadsheet for review using a _filter_ to report on only the desired data.
+More information on Filters can be found in the dedicated readme file located at `.\Filters\Filters.md`.

 The serialised data for servers will remain cached until another gathering operation is run, at which point the data will be refreshed.
 This allows you to run a single gathering, and reparse the same data into a variety of different views.